selvaklnc/wmao/src/content/posts/money-income-stream.md

 ### Evergreen Platform

-LeadsLeap has been active since 2008, and it's not going anywhere.
+<span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span> has been active since 2008, and it's not going anywhere.
 It's constantly updated and offers tools that marketers will always need.

 ### Sustainable Model